How to Avoid Birth Defects During Pregnancy?

-Birth defects or congenital disorders are structural or functional abnormalities, including metabolic disorders present from birth.
-It occurs in 61 to 69.99/ 1000 live births in India, and some of the most common include neural tube defects (NTDs), congenital heart defects, Down syndrome and more.
-There are several factors leading to birth defects, with environmental factors being 10-25 per cent of the cause, 20 per cent being genetic, and 70 being unknown.
+Birth defects or congenital disorders are structural or functional abnormalities, including metabolic disorders, present from birth.
+It occurs in 61 to 69.99/1000 live births in India, and some of the most common include neural tube defects (NTDs), congenital heart defects, Down syndrome and more.
+There are several factors leading to birth defects, with environmental factors being 10-25% of the cause, 20% being genetic, and 70% being unknown.
+Thus, preventing birth defects before you even conceive and during pregnancy is highly essential for the baby.
+Regular checkups with the obstetrician will ensure early detection and prevention of potential complications.
 To learn more about ways to avoid birth defects before and during pregnancy, continue reading the article.

 How to Prevent Birth Defects?